Documenting Cardano: a single source of developer truth, fit for the future

 So today, we’re launching a new documentation site.
 Instead of a static repository, the site is now a living, breathing source of information on Cardano, plugged into the heart of our development methodology.
 Just like Cardano, this is an ever-evolving entity.
 Components are added regularly as we strive to improve on the content we are delivering.
 New functionality is implemented all the time.
 We also intend to publish a lot more documentation based on our plans and community feedback.
 We need to build this out based on what works for our users, whether they sit in the technology or commercial space.

-As a member of the Cardano community, you can get involved and help us improve our documentation via a dedicated GitHub.
 With the virtual summit and our continuing momentum bringing a host of new faces into the ecosystem, we now have a jumping-off point for a single source of developer truth that we can build on.